Rotary International: Female membership

 From 1905 until the 1980s, women were not allowed membership in Rotary clubs, although Rotarian spouses, including Paul Harris's wife Jean, were often members of the similar "Inner Wheel" club.
 Women did play some roles, and Jean Thomson Harris made numerous speeches.
-Dale Carnegie's biographer Carlos Roberto Bacila describes that in 1955 when women were not permitted to attend Rotary meetings, the Brooklyn Rotary Club made an exception and finally allowed Marilyn Burke, Carnegie's secretary, to accompany him in a lecture inside the Rotary.
+Dale Carnegie's biographer Carlos Roberto Bacila describes that in 1955, when women were not permitted to attend Rotary meetings, the Brooklyn Rotary Club made an exception and finally allowed Marilyn Burke, Carnegie's secretary, to accompany him in a lecture inside the Rotary.
 In 1963, it was noted that the Rotary practice of involving wives in club activities had helped to break down female seclusion in some countries.
-Clubs such as Rotary were predated by women's service organisations, which started in the United States as early as 1790.
+Clubs such as Rotary were pre-dated by women's service organisations, which started in the United States as early as 1790.

 The first Irish clubs discussed admitting women as members in 1912, but the proposal foundered over issues of social class.
 Gender equity in Rotary moved beyond the theoretical question when in 1976, the Rotary Club of Duarte, California, admitted three women as members.
 After the club refused to remove the women from membership, Rotary International revoked the club's charter in 1978.
 The Duarte club filed suit in the California courts, claiming that Rotary Clubs are business establishments subject to regulation under California's Unruh Civil Rights Act, which bans discrimination based on race, gender, religion or ethnic origin.
 Rotary International then appealed the decision to the U.S. Supreme Court.
 The RI attorney argued that "... [the decision] threatens to force us to take in everyone, like a motel".
 The Duarte Club was not alone in opposing RI leadership; the Seattle-International District club unanimously voted to admit women in 1986.
-The United States Supreme Court, on 4 May 1987, confirmed the Californian decision supporting women, in the case Board of Directors, Rotary International v.
+The United States Supreme Court, on 4 May 1987, confirmed the Californian decision supporting women, in the case Rotary International v.
 Rotary Club of Duarte.
-Rotary International then removed the gender requirements from its requirements for club charters, and most clubs in most countries have opted to include women as members of Rotary Clubs.
+Susan Sponsel became the first female Rotarian that year.
+Rotary International removed the gender requirements from its requirements for club charters, and most clubs in most countries have opted to include women as members of Rotary Clubs.
 The first female club president to be elected was Sylvia Whitlock of the Rotary Club of Duarte, California in 1987.
 By 2007, there was a female trustee of Rotary's charitable wing The Rotary Foundation while female district governors and club presidents were common.